MubarakSULAYMAN/little-url/README.md

 A goto web app to help you minify your long website links :link:.

 **`Little URL`** is built with vue, and lots love :heart: :sparkling*heart:, and deployed on netlify.
 It is practically my first app built with more intension to accessibilty support.
-This is achieved by following both **_[WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/)_** and  **_[WAI-ARIA](https://www.w3.org/WAI/standards-guidelines/aria/)_** criteria and guidelines to make Web content and Web applications more accessible to people with disabilities.
+This is achieved by following both ***[WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/)*** and  ***[WAI-ARIA](https://www.w3.org/WAI/standards-guidelines/aria/)*** criteria and guidelines to make Web content and Web applications more accessible to people with disabilities.

-Because of our believe in being progressive, we believe ths is just a work in progress :construction:.
+Because of our believe in being progressive, this is considered a work in progress :construction:.
 But, feel free to explore :ringed_planet: **[Little URL](https://little-url.netlify.app/)**, thank you friend.

 ## Table of contents